 - The department compares a new shipment of chocolate to a previous shipment, to ensure consistency

-- They need to fill a feedback form about the product’s aromas, flavors and taste.
+- They need to fill a feedback form about the product’s aromas, flavours and taste.

-I hope all process are explained well.
-If you have any question do ask us.
+I hope you are enlightened with the entire process.
+If you have any querries,please do not hesitate to ask us .